I’ve wanted to talk about this for a while, had this topic sitting in my notes for months. I just didn’t think it fit what I usually write about.

 Back to our facebook story.

-I cautioned the guy on simply adding a new rating on his resume and expecting everything to work out.
-Another pilot chimed in to comment about how he got a jet job with a wet commercial multi add-on, and how we’d all need to get it at some point anyway.
+I cautioned the guy on adding a new rating on his resume and simply expecting everything to work out.
+Another pilot chimed in to comment about how he got a jet job with a wet commercial multi add-on, how he wouldn’t have if he didn’t get his multi, and how we’d all need to get it at some point anyway.
 True.

 I asked how he got the job, and he essentially proceeds to say he got lucky.
 Right person, right time.
 And that’s my point.